jsheunis/brainhack-nordic-datalad/README.md

 ## Scenario: the life of digital objects

-- Alice is a PhD student.
+Alice is a PhD student.

-- She works on a fairly typical research project: data collection & and processing.
+She works on a fairly typical research project: neuroimaging data collection and processing.
-  - Exact kind of data not relevant for us
+- The exact kind of data is actually not **that** relevant
-  - first sample → final result: cumulative process
+- From the first sample to the final result: it is a cumulative process

-#+REVEAL:split

-- When working locally, Alice likes to have an automated record of:
+When working locally, Alice likes to have an automated record of:
 - when a given file was last changed
 - where it came from
 - what input files were used to generate a given output
 - why some things were done.

-- Even without sharing, essential for her future self
+Even without sharing, all of these records are essential for her future self, because:
-- Project is exploratory: often large changes to her analysis scripts
+- the project is exploratory; there are often large changes to her analysis scripts
-- Enjoys comfort of being able to return to a previously recorded state
+- she enjoys the comfort of being able to return to a previously recorded state

-This is *local* version control.
+All of the above is ***local* version control**.

-#+REVEAL:split

-- Alice's work not confined to a single computer
+Alice's work not confined to a single computer.
+She uses:
+- laptop
+- desktop
-  - laptop / desktop / remote server
+- remote server

-  - automatic and efficient way to synchronise
+She therefore needs and has an automatic and efficient way to synchronise data.

-- Some data collected / analysed by colleagues from other team
+Also, some of the data are collected and analysed by colleagues from another team:
-  - all synchronize with centralized storage
+- they all work together on synchronized data with centralized storage
-  - preserving origin & authorship
+- their system preserves the origin & authorship of changes
-  - combining simultaneous contributions
+- they can easily combine simultaneous contributions without conflicts

-This is *distributed* version control.
+This is ***distributed* version control**.

-#+REVEAL:split

-- Needs to work on a subset of data at a given time
+When Alice needs to work on a subset of data at a given time:
-  - all files are kept on a server
+- all her files are kept on a server
-  - few files are rotated into and out of the laptop
+- only a few files are rotated into and out of the laptop/desktop/server as/when she needs them

-- Needs to publish data at project's end
+At the end of the projet, Alice needs to publish all project data:
-  - raw data / outputs / both
+- this could be raw data or outputs or both
-  - completely or selectively
+- she needs to publish data completely or selectively, depending on data use restrictions

-... all these were typical data management issues which we will touch upon during this workshop, using DataLad as our primary tool.
+All of the activities and processes mentioned above are typical data management issues which we will touch upon during this workshop, using DataLad as our primary tool.